camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 The implemented local service layer includes:

+- a shared asynchronous energy-cycle summary model used by LVGL and Web;
 - realtime power/history plus raw sensor-diagnostic browser APIs;
-- an embedded web application with Power, Usage, Sensors, read-only Setup, and remote-display views;
+- an embedded web application with Power, Usage, Cycle, Sensors, read-only Setup, and remote-display views;
 - browser time contribution;
 - signed OTA delivery and diagnostics;
 - remote display capture and input on a trusted local network.